 3.7.3 Research available literature and develop recommended solutions for DOE unique situations where little or no hoisting and rigging guidance is available.

-HRTAC shall perform the duties as a standing technical committee sponsored by HS-11.
+HRTAC shall perform the duties as a standing technical committee sponsored by AU-11.

 The following principles will govern its operation:

-Participation in HS-11 policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.
+Participation in AU-11 policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.

 Activities undertaken by the HRTAC will ensure representation of all categories of interest that relate to the subject matter.